ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter06.md

 ~~~~
 -- DROP statement may fail due to the foreign key constraint, you can replace the CREATE statement in music.sql then run it in batch mode.
+-- Or use a different table name, for example artist2
 -- Or use the music.sql with no foreign key constraint to create the database.(There are two music.sql files on the website of the textbook)
 DROP TABLE artist;